text import issues with eml-attribute creation

 systematically evaluate the usability of this form field.

-#3 Updated by Matt Jones about 18 years ago
+#3 Updated by Matt Jones over 20 years ago

 Better.
 Now the relevant fields are present and they save properly.
 Some new

 issues have arisen.